The possibility of life on other planets has intrigued thinkers for centuries. Seventh-grade thin...

 Read More →With big games coming tonight, Richard Terrell gives us a quick preview and a recap of some recent action.

-Read More →Birmingham Alabama’s chapter of Extinction Rebellion Youth led a protest against Chase Bank on November 19th outside Pizits Food Hall downtown.
+Read More →Birmingham Alabama’s chapter of Extinction Rebellion Youth led a protest against Chase Bank on November 19th outside Pizitz Food Hall downtown.
 We held a homemade banner “Chase Banking on Climate Chaos” and we screamed, “We want you to panic!
 Chase is destroying our future!”

 Read More →Theater has been a crucial part of The Altamont School since its establishment in 1975.
 Over the years, the desire to be a theater student has never diminished, but according to Managing Editor and recent Fame Jr. cast member Margaret Schedler, support from the student body and administration has dwindled.
 She says this stems from a lack of knowledge, so she offers a behind-the-curtain look at what theater students face.